-Why does my cat keep waking me up in the night?
+Behaviour focus: Why does my cat wake up at night?

 Most cat owners are familiar with their cat trying to wake them up in the early hours of the morning and while the stories may vary, they are often along the same lines.
 Some cats will miaow at their owners, others will paw at their face and some even knock ornaments off the side.
 The Simon’s Cat video called Cat Man Do captures this perfectly!
 The cats are often trying to get us out of bed as they want something, from food or being let outside to attention.

 We think that the cats are training us, but when you really look at it, what do we all do?
 We get up at 5.30am to feed the cat or give them a fuss!
 Without realising it, most of us are reinforcing our cat’s behaviour.
 As it’s a successful tactic, we have trained the cat that this works so they will try it again in another 24 hours’ time!